Wire-Network/wire-docs/docs/guides/clio-options.md

 `clio` can connect to a specific node by using the `--url` optional argument, followed by the HTTP/HTTPS address and port number.

-To connect to a `nodeop` instance using `clio`, add the `-url` option followed by the instance’s URL.
+To connect to a `nodeop` instance using `clio`, add the `--url` option followed by the instance's URL.

 ```shell
 clio --url <instance-url>:<port> COMMAND